zauberzeug/nicegui/README.md

 ## Deployment

-To deploy your NiceGUI app, you will need to execute your `main.py` (or which ever file contains your `app.run(...)`) on your server infrastructure.
+To deploy your NiceGUI app, you will need to execute your `main.py` (or which ever file contains your `ui.run(...)`) on your server infrastructure.
 You can either install the [NiceGUI python package via pip](https://pypi.org/project/nicegui/) on the server or use our [pre-build docker image](https://hub.docker.com/r/zauberzeug/nicegui) which contains all necessary dependencies and provides a much much cleaner deployment.
 For example you can use this docker run command to start the script `main.py` in the current directory on port 80: